sanko/Affix.pm/README.md

 # DESCRIPTION

-Affix is an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) to wrap libraries developed in other languages (C, C++, Rust, etc.) without XS.
+Affix is an [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) to wrap libraries developed in other languages (C, C++, Rust, etc.) without having to write or maintain XS.

 ## Features